csebooks/computer-networking/content.en/the-network-layer-data-plane/_index.md

 With the proliferation of middleboxes comes the attendant need to operate, manage, and upgrade this equipment.
 Separate specialized hardware boxes, separatesoftware stacks, and separate management/operation skills translate to significant operational and capital costs.
 It is perhaps not surprising then that researchers are exploring the use of commodity hardware (networking, computing, and storage) with specialized software built on top of a common software stack—_exactly_ the approach taken in SDN a decade earlier—to implement these services.
 This approach has become known as **network function virtualization (NFV)** \[Mijumbi 2016\].
 An alternate approach that has also been explored is to outsource middlebox functional- ity to the cloud \[Sherry 2012\].

 For many years, the Internet architecture had a clear separation between the network layer and the transport/application layers.
 In these “good old days,” the network layer consisted of routers, operating within the network _core_, to forward datagrams toward their destinations using fields only in the IP datagram header.
 The transport and application layers were implemented in hosts operating at the network _edge_.
 Hosts exchanged packets among themselves in transport-layer segments and application-layer messages.
 Today’s middleboxes clearly violate this separation: a NAT box, sitting between a router and host, rewrites network-layer IP addresses and transport-layer port numbers; an in-network firewall blocks suspect datagrams using application-layer (e.g., HTTP), transport-layer, and network-layer header fields; e-mail security gateways are injected between the e-mail sender (whether malicious or not) and the intended e-mail receiver, filtering application-layer e-mail messages based on whitelisted/blacklisted IP addresses as well as e-mail message content.
 While there are those who have considered such middleboxes as a bit of an archi- tectural abomination \[Garfinkel 2003\], others have adopted the philosophy that such middleboxes “exist for important and permanent reasons”—that they fill an important need—and that we’ll have more, not fewer, middleboxes in the future \[Walfish 2004\].
-See the section in attached sidebar on “The end-to-end argument” for a slightly differ- ent lens on the question of where to place service functionality in a network.
+See the Section in attached sidebar on “The end-to-end argument” for a slightly differ- ent lens on the question of where to place service functionality in a network.

-ARCHITECTURAL PRINCIPLES OF THE INTERNET
+**ARCHITECTURAL PRINCIPLES OF THE INTERNET**

 Given the phenomenal success of the Internet, one might naturally wonder about the architectural principles that have guided the development of what is arguably the larg- est and most complex engineered system ever built by humankind.
 RFC 1958, entitled “Architectural Principles of the Internet,” suggests that these principles, if indeed they exist, are truly minimal:

 “Many members of the Internet community would argue that there is no architecture, but only a tradition, which was not written down for the first 25 years (or at least not by the IAB).
 However, in very general terms, the community believes that the goal is connectivity, the tool is the Internet Protocol, and the intelligence is end to end rather than hidden in the network.” \[RFC 1958\]

+**PRINCIPLES IN PRACTICE**
-**PRINCIPLES IN PRACTICE**So there we have it!
+So there we have it!
 The goal was to provide connectivity, there would be just one net- work-layer protocol (the celebrated IP protocol we have studied in this chapter), and “intelli- gence” (one might say the “complexity”) would be placed at the network edge, rather than in the network core.
 Let’s look these last two considerations in a bit more detail.

 THE IP HOURGLASS